Mission, Vision, Values & Equity

 Land acknowledgment

 Our work takes place on Dakota homelands.
-Haha Wakpa, Misi-ziibi, Mississippi River — the river we steward in Minnesota has long been stewarded and continues to be stewarded by Dakota and Ojibwe people.
+Haha Wakpa, Misi-ziibi, Mississippi River — the river we steward in Minnesota has long been stewarded and continues to be stewarded by Dakota, Ojibwe and other Native nations.
 Find out more about our work toward Indigenous solidarity.

 Resources